 First of all, let's get to the basic.
 The word seri means glow or radiance and muka means face.
 'Kuih' generally has fancy names.
-It does make me wonder how the name, glowing face came about.
+It does make me wonder how the name 'glowing face' came about.
 Weird as it may sound but have trust in the big group of viewers who had requested the recipe.
 They know how amazingly delicious this kuih is.
 For your information, if you have any recipe request, submit yours today.

 This dessert or kuih is made up of two layers.
 The bottom layer is made up of glutinous rice steamed together with coconut milk.
 The top green layer is made up of sweet pandan flavoured custard cooked with coconut milk which makes it creamy.
 Both of these layers make this kuih stands out among the myriad of kuih available in Malaysia.
-Pandan extract gives natural colouring to the kuih.
+As usual, pandan extract gives natural colouring to the kuih.

-Within the Peranakan community, kuih seri muka is made slightly different as the glutinous rice is coloured using butterfly pea flower.
+Within the Peranakan community, kuih seri muka is made slightly different as the glutinous rice is randomly coloured using butterfly pea flower.
 This is an option if you want the kuih to be more vibrant.
-Soak about 15 dried butterfly pea flower in warm water for 15 minutes and then use the coloured water to soak one third of the glutinous rice.
+Soak about 15 dried butterfly pea flowers in warm water for 15 minutes and then use the coloured water to soak one third of the glutinous rice.
 This process is very similar to the recipe I created for Pulut Tai Tai.

 When compacting the glutinous rice to create the bottom layer, do ensure that enough pressure is applied to prevent it from falling apart when it is cut.
 Once the rice is compacted, concentrate on getting the second layer right.

 Create a smooth pandan layer